 Garlic can easily be added to most dishes; however, it is also easy to supplement with garlic tablets at around 1000mg per day.

 3. Improve Your Gut Health

-New research is constantly emerging to show how your gut health affects fat metabolism/storage and muscle protein synthesis, adds new muscle, impacts sports performance and affects many other aspects of health and disease.
+The gut can quickly become a centre of attention for disease risk, fat loss and muscle growth.
+Research has continued to show how gut health affects fat metabolism and storage, along with muscle protein synthesis – adding muscle, impacting sports performance and affecting many other aspects of health and disease.